WICG/origin-agent-cluster/README.md

 to their responses.

-The presence of the `"isolation"` field indicates that any realms (documents or workers) derived from that origin should be separated from other cross-origin realms—even if those realms are [same site](https://html.spec.whatwg.org/multipage/origin.html#same-site).
+The presence of the `"isolation"` field indicates that any documents derived from that origin should be separated from other cross-origin documents—even if those documents are [same site](https://html.spec.whatwg.org/multipage/origin.html#same-site).
 In terms of observable, specified consequences for web developers, this means:

-* Attempts to set `document.domain` will fail, so cross-origin realms will not be able to synchronously script each other, even if they are same site.
+* Attempts to set `document.domain` will fail, so cross-origin documents will not be able to synchronously script each other, even if they are same site.
-* Attempts to share `SharedArrayBuffer`s to cross-origin realms via `postMessage()` will fail, even if those realms are same site.
+* Attempts to share `SharedArrayBuffer`s to cross-origin documents via `postMessage()` will fail, even if those documents are same site.

+(Note that these are only observable consequences in document contexts; for workers, [origin isolation has no effect](#more-detail-on-workers).)

 The two hints provided, `"prefer_isolated_event_loop"` and `"prefer_isolated_memory"`, indicate that the primary reasons the origin is giving up these capabilities is in the hopes that the browser can provide better isolation of the origin's event loop and memory.
 See below for more details on [the possible hints](#proposed-hints).